joaocampinhos/blog/_posts/2015-10-03-changing-my-perspective-on-college.md

 ---
 layout: post
 title: Changing my perspective on college
+description: My opinions and struggles about education in general, and college in particular
 ---

 Let me start this post by saying that I’m not a great student.
 Don’t get me wrong, I love to learn, but college (and school in general) is completely broken and an update is urgently needed, but I’ll leave that for another post.